 In November 2015, we opened a multimillion pound teaching block.
 The Robinson building offers a sizeable, bright and airy Art Room, a dedicated Music Room, Drama Studio, Food Technology Room, Science laboratory and nine teaching classrooms.
 In addition, new changing rooms help to ensure that taking part in our varied Games and P.E curriculum, is an even more pleasurable experience.

 There continues to be a development programme which ensures the best possible facilities for all Kingshott children.
 Kingshott has just opened a new astro pitch, resurfaced netball and tennis courts and drastically improved parking on site.
-Work has just started on the next exciting development, a multi-purpose sports hall which we hope will be completed during the academic year 2018-19.
+We have also recently opened a multi-purpose sports hall which has already been used to host a whole school production of 'The Lion King'.